 Accelerated Mobile Pages Background and development:

 Accelerated Mobile Pages (AMP) are web pages designed according to an open source specification.
-Validated AMP pages are cached in Google’s AMP cache, which allows them to be served even more quickly.
+Google caches the website pages and the user gets a faster access.

 Here is a Screenshot for checking and updating Google Webmaster with Accelerated Mobile Pages.

-Smartphones and tablets have revolutionized the way we access information, and today people consume a tremendous amount of news on their phones.
-Publishers around the world use the mobile web to reach these readers, but the experience can often leave a lot to be desired.
+Smartphones and tablets have revolutionized the way we access information.
+Today people consume a tremendous amount of news on their phones.
+Publishers around the world use the mobile web to reach these readers.
 Every time a webpage takes too long to load, they lose a reader—and the opportunity to earn revenue through advertising or subscriptions.
 That’s because advertisers on these websites have a hard time getting consumers to pay attention to their ads when the pages load so slowly that people abandon them entirely.

 This is the start of an exciting collaboration with publishers and technology companies, who have all come together to make the mobile web work better for everyone.
 Twitter, Pinterest, WordPress.com, Chartbeat, Parse.ly, Adobe Analytics and LinkedIn are among the first group of technology partners planning to integrate AMP HTML pages.

 - Content: Publishers increasingly rely on rich content like image carousels, maps, social plug-ins, data visualizations, and videos to make their stories more interactive and stand out.
-They also need to implement ads and analytics in order to monetize the content and to understand what their readers like and dislike.
+They also need to implement ads and analytics.
+This lets them to monetize the content and to understand what their readers like and dislike.
 The Accelerated Mobile Pages Project provides an open source approach, allowing publishers to focus on producing great content, while relying on the shared components for high performance and great user experience.
 The initial technical specification—developed with input and code from our partners in the publishing and technology sectors—is being released today on GitHub.

 We hope the open nature of Accelerated Mobile Pages will protect the free flow of information by ensuring the mobile web works better and faster for everyone, everywhere.